ivangfr/jenkins-dind-postman-newman/README.md

-# postman-newman-jenkins
+# `postman-newman-jenkins`

-## Goal

 The goal of this project is to implement an **Automation Testing** for a REST API.
 We will use [Postman](https://www.getpostman.com), [Newman](https://github.com/postmanlabs/newman) (that is the command line Collection Runner for Postman) and [Jenkins](https://jenkins.io).
 The REST API to be tested will be [`ReqRes`](https://reqres.in), that is a fake online REST API.

-#### Note
+### Note

-A new image `docker.mycompany.com/postman-newman-jenkins:2.160` is build from the `Jenkins` base image `jenkins/jenkins:2.160`.
+A new image `docker.mycompany.com/postman-newman-jenkins:2.165` is build from the `Jenkins` base image `jenkins/jenkins:2.165`.

 > _"We need to give the jenkins user sudo privileges in order to be able to run Docker commands inside the container.
-> Alternatively we could have added the jenkins user to the Docker group, which avoids the need to prefix all Docker
-> commands with ‘sudo’, but is non-portable due to the changing gid of the group"_ [1]
+Alternatively we could have added the jenkins user to the Docker group, which avoids the need to prefix all Docker commands with ‘sudo’, but is non-portable due to the changing gid of the group"_ [1]

-## Start environment
+# Start environment

-#### Test Postman Collection in Host Machine
+## Test Postman Collection in Host Machine

 - Open a terminal and go to `/postman-newman-jenkins` root folder